-The Symbolic Jesus is an important book that, while containing objectionable inferences along the way, makes the reader ask the right questions for the right reasons, just as Schweitzer’s classic did a century ago.
+The Symbolic Jesus is an important book that, while containing objectionable inferences along the way, makes the reader ask the right questions for the right reasons.
 Liberal agendas have involved self-portraits, and they’re easy to spot.
-Orthodox agendas deal with apologetics, and they’re also hard to miss.
+Orthodox agendas deal with apologetics and are hard to miss too.
 But somewhere in between lurk new and murky agendas relating to the question of our identities — academic, political, religious, and cultural — and the front for these agendas is, of all things, Jesus’ Jewishness.
-It’s a curious development.
+It’s become a curious development, to say the least.

 Arnal’s solution is as Schweitzerian as his indictments.
 He says the quest for the historical Jesus should again be abandoned: